bhaskarsai/nmap3/README.md

 http://cdn.rawgit.com/bhaskarsai/nmap2/master/index.html

 #version 4 Highlights - Implemented the following feedback from the instructor<br />
-a) Hide list-view on mobile devices upon clicking a list-item
+a) Hide list-view on mobile devices upon clicking a list-item<br />
 b) Tweaked Global variables by bringing some of them into a method/function and checked for Google map object detection during loading of the page.

 #version 3 Highlights - Implemented typeof google object recommendation for finding google api<br />